-Introducing your puppy to new friends makes for adorable pictures and fond memories, but socialization is more than just fun.
+Introducing your puppy to new friends can make for adorable pictures and fond memories, but socialization is more than just fun.
 Getting to know their canine peers is a crucial part of a puppy’s development, helping them grow into a well-conditioned and behaved adult dog.
 While it’s possible to “teach an old dog new tricks” and socialize them later in life, familiarizing puppies with the world around them early tends to pay off.

 Before Scheduling a Puppy Playdate

 Is your dog ready to “shake paws” with a new pal?
 The answer may depend.
-There are many things to consider before scheduling a puppy playdate, so make sure you’re prepared.

 Is Your Puppy Vaccinated?